 Any member of the executive board shall be removed from office if two-thirds of the members of the general body vote in favor of the proposal.
 The officer may be granted a grace period by a majority vote of all other executive board members.

 If a grace period has been allowed, the officer will have one month to show initiative and actively fulfill their duties and prove their commitment and reliability to the organization.
 If after a one-month period the member has failed to do so, they will be relieved from their responsibilities once a replacement officer has been elected.

+All officer positions shall be open for application each academic year.
+Interested individuals must submit an application and undergo an interview conducted by the current executive board members.

+In order to apply for the position of President or Vice President, candidates must have served as a board member in any position for at least one academic year to demonstrate commitment and dedication to the club.

 There shall be no removal of officers or members based on their religion, race, gender, national origin, age, disability, or sexual orientation in accordance with the Non-Discriminatory Policy.